sourcegraph/handbook/content/engineering/leadership/index.md

 If you have sensitive information to communicate, please send a separate email directly to the relevant people.

+The subject of the email should contain the date the update is being sent (e.g. "Search update 2020-10-14") so each weekly update starts a distinct thread (otherwise they get grouped together in the Google Groups UI).

 ## Book recommendations

 Here are some books that multiple people on the team have read and recommend.
 If you haven't read these, [use your education budget](../../people-ops/travel.md#professional-development-and-education) and read them!